 1. Quoting Wikipedia, in computer science, garbage in, garbage out (GIGO) describes the concept that flawed, or nonsense input data produces nonsense output or “garbage”.
 Marlantes describes poignantly the type of pressure soldiers and junior officers were subject to when reporting causalities inflicted to the North Vietnamese and the Viet Cong.
 Anyone along the chain of command, down from the humblest grunt in the bush to William Westmoreland, had all the incentive to present inflated statistics.
 The whole process was of course self-serving and self-defeating, but there was no mean to triangulate, nor any interest at all to do that.

 This is aimed as no offence for those who strive to give as much as accurate data when compiling their reports.
 I like to think I used to be one of them.
 Fact is, sometimes the figures asked are simply not objectively measurable, but they will be taken as fixed truth by your head office or your donor: the incentive is all on presenting data looking as good data as possible.
+The Vietnam war and the aid industry are hardly the only settings where incentives created this kind of distortions, but they seem to me two very relevant examples.

 At the same time, knowing how many trainings you delivered, how many awareness activities you have organized, at times even how many tons of food has been distributed, is nowhere near being a measure that you are making someone better off.
 It has happened to me to call off some activity that was clearly backfiring, and squandering tons of money, just to be told to keep on going, otherwise the metrics would have looked bad.